An alternative approach to well-posedness of McKean-Vlasov equations arising in Consensus-Based Optimization: Strategies for the proof of well-posedness of McKean--Vlasov SDEs

 Pathwise uniqueness is proved as a consequence of an \emph{a priori} estimate on the $p$-th moment of solutions to \eqref{eq:mean_field_CBO}, together with the uniqueness result provided by Sznitman's argument.
 This strategy allows us to obtain pathwise uniqueness in the class of strong solutions to \eqref{eq:mean_field_CBO} such that the map $t \mapsto \cM_\beta(\rho_t)$ is only bounded over $[0,T]$.

-The form of the $R$-truncated problem \eqref{eq:R_truncated_CBO} can be heuristically justified by observing that, when the $p$-th moment grows too large, the consensus point is replaced by the origin of $\real^d$, thereby inducing a contraction effect on the distribution of the representative particle and preventing the violation of the local Lipschitz conditions \eqref{eq:LocLipFieldsCBO}.
+The form of the $R$-truncated problem \eqref{eq:R_truncated_CBO} can be heuristically justified by observing that, when the $p$-th moment grows too large, the consensus point is replaced by the origin of $\real^d$, thereby inducing a contraction effect on the distribution of the representative particle and preventing the violation of the local Lipschitz conditions \eqref{eq:LocLipFieldsCBO}, which we recall to be valid, for all fixed $R>0$, in the subset $\cP_{p,R}(\real^d)$ of probability measures $\mu$ such that the $p$-th moment satisfies $\gm_p(\mu) \le R$.

 We remark that a similar approach has been used by the author in the recent work \cite{LavoroLeccese} to study the well-posedness of a CBO-inspired mean-field model coupled with dynamics in the convex set $[0,1]$, where this additional variable models the knowledge of the environment.
 Here, we expand the ideas of the aforementioned work to treat the original mean-field CBO equation.